 You can choose to be paid universal credit twice a month.
 If you don't make this choice, your universal credit will be paid once a month.

 If you choose more frequent payments, your next payment of universal credit will be made at the same time of the month, but will only be half as much.
-The second part of your payment will be around 15 days later, but this may change depending on whether that date is a weekend or a bank holiday.
+The second part of your payment will be around 15 days later, but this may change if that date is a weekend or a bank holiday.

 Payment of rent to your landlord